mybonk/mybonk-wiki/baby-rabbit-holes.md

   - `nix-env --delete-generations 14d`: Delete all generations older than 14 days.
   - `nix-store --gc --print-dead`: Display what files would be deleted.
   - `nix-store --gc --print-live`: Display what files would not be deleted.
-  - After removing appropriate old generations (after having used `nix-env` with an argument `--delete-generations`) - you can run the garbage collector as follows: `nix-store --gc`
+  - After removing appropriate old generations (after having used `nix-env` with an argument `--delete-generations` or `--delete-old`) - you can run the garbage collector as follows: `nix-store --gc`

 ### Nix debugging
   - `lib.debug.traceSeq <arg1> <arg2>`: Print a fully evaluated value.